 But candy is unique in its ability to make us fat.
 Because it's so high in sugar and devoid of fiber, candy gives us a much faster sugar rush than any food found in nature.
 As a result, our bodies can often overreact, pumping out more of the sugar-management hormone insulin than we need.
 Then two things happen, neither of them good: First, insulin grabs all of that sugar and looks for someplace to store it, most often as belly fat.
 And second, by stealing too much sugar from our systems, it creates a sugar crash: a sort of hunger rebound that sends us back to the party try for more chocolate bark.

 So instead of going all Grinch on you, Eat This, Not That! took a hard look at the nutritional info on every sort of Christmas candy that might be rolling down your chimney this year, and ranked them best to worst (comparing the nutritional profiles and quality of ingredients to equivalent serving sizes).
-Now, when you reach into the kids’ stockings, you’ll know you’re setting yourself up for a merry Christmas, not a flabby New Year.
-And to feel your happiest and healthiest going into 2016, don’t miss these essential 50 Best-Ever Weight-Loss Secrets From Skinny People!
+Now, when you reach into the kids' stockings, you'll know you're setting yourself up for a Merry Christmas, not a flabby New Year.

 As a general rule avoid anything that's labeled "made with chocolate," "chocolaty," or "chocolate-coated," which indicate the presence of partially hydrogenated oils, high fructose corn syrup, harmful dyes like Yellow #5 and Red #40 and artificial flavoring.
 Cocoa's waist-whittling effects do not extend to the fake stuff.